 Fails when: the stock drops more than the dividend and keeps falling, the dividend is cut, or an unexpected market shock occurs.

 Risk is real but manageable.
 Use sensible position sizing and clear stop rules to protect capital.
-Our predictions push the odds in your favor, but they do not remove risk entirely.
-Backtests and simulations show dividend capture performs best when executed consistently over time.
+Our forecasts push the odds in your favor, but they do not remove risk entirely.
+Backtests and simulations show the strategy performs best when executed consistently over time.

 With our current accuracy, you can expect an occasional losing trade roughly once every four to six weeks if you pursue same-day recovery opportunities daily.
 Even a losing trade often only trims a small portion of gains, and sometimes it still ends up slightly positive.
 The key is discipline: accept small losses, stick to your rules, and redeploy capital quickly.
 There are fresh opportunities every day, and steady, repeatable dividend capture tends to pay off.